Skip to main content

 The practical takeaway is unchanged: use the scenario matrix to tighten facts and ownership, and keep PI or EMI direction as a jurisdiction-specific legal escalation until counsel tests the flow.

-If you want a deeper dive, read EU Payment License Types Explained: EMI vs PI vs Agent Model for Platforms.
+For a broader comparison of EU licensing paths, see EU Payment License Types Explained: EMI vs PI vs Agent Model for Platforms.

 Treat small versus authorised scope as a regulatory question, not a planning assumption.
-The sources here do not provide EU payment-licensing thresholds, passporting rights, or authorised-versus-small scope rules, so you cannot make a supported small-versus-authorised PI or EMI decision from this pack.
+EU payment-licensing thresholds, passporting rights, and authorised-versus-small scope rules require jurisdiction-specific legal review before making a small-versus-authorised PI or EMI decision.

 If your rollout depends on multi-market EU expansion or passporting, log that as an open dependency and resolve it with jurisdiction-specific advice before you lock launch sequencing.
 This material cannot confirm whether a small or authorised route supports that plan.